kbengine/kbengine/kbe/src/lib/python/Doc/library/socketserver.rst

 .. method:: RequestHandler.finish()

    Called after the :meth:`handle` method to perform any clean-up actions required.
 The default implementation does nothing.
-If :meth:`setup` or :meth:`handle` raise an exception, this function will not be called.
+If :meth:`setup` raises an exception, this function will not be called.

 .. method:: RequestHandler.handle()